nraviles/Gitbook/meetings-topics-and-schedule/probability-primer-10-08-22-3pm-cst/properties-of-probability.md

 Flipping a coin and getting heads or tails is not a number, its some arbitary event, so what does it mean to ask "whats the average number of heads we should expect?", well the natural way to think about it is to count!

-This equates to making a "correspondence", not to label "heads" or "tails" which are complimentary events (only one happens) but to say "heads is now the value 1, and tails is now 0" and now only measure in number of heads by the sum of 1's (counting them).
+This equates to making a "correspondence", not to label "heads" or "tails" which are complimentary events (only one happens) but to say "heads is now the value 1" and the number of heads is just the sum of 1's (counting them).

-If I flip 10 times, and observe 3 heads the number of tails is obvious and is just 10 - 3 = 7.

 So what does this mean for us?
-It means that to make sense numerically of the "value" in probability of thing we are often required to make correspondences between abstract concepts like "my wife if committing adultery with my neighbors" and numbers
+It means that to make sense numerically of the "value" in probability of something arbitrary we are often required to make correspondences between abstract concepts like "my wife if committing adultery with my neighbors" and numbers.

 A simple way to do this at first is something called an "indicator function" (it indicates things).

-Let $B$ be some circumstance and $A$ be the situation of adultery with all the neighbors, then we define
+Let $$B$$ be some circumstance and $$A$$ be the situation of adultery with all the neighbors, then we define

 $$
 \begin{align}